 If the payment standard is reduced, the payment standard will remain unchanged for families that are under HAP contract when the payment standard reduction occurred.
+However, if a change to the household size results in a reduction to the family's subsidy standard unit size, the payment standard for the appropriate subsidy standard unit size will apply at the earliest of the first recertification or move to another unit following the subsidy standard change.

 An exception payment standard may be approved if necessary, as a reasonable accommodation for a family that includes a person with disabilities per Notice PIH 2013-26.
-The Housing Authority may approve an exception payment standard up to 120 percent of Fair Market Rent (FMR).
-HUD approval is required for an exception payment standard above 120 percent of FMR.
+The Housing Authority may approve an exception payment standard up to 120 percent of Fair Market Rent (FMR) or up to 140 percent of the FMR for the VASH program.63 HUD approval is required for an exception payment standard above 120 percent of FMR or 140 percent of FMR for the VASH program.